AxArjun/worker-safety-detection-using-Yolo-and-streamlit/README.md

 - YOLOv8
 - OpenCV
 - PyTorch
+- Roboflow

 ## Dataset
-Custom annotated dataset using Roboflow / LabelImg.
+Custom annotated dataset using Roboflow / LabelImg and some of them are from kaggle

 ## Model Training
 The model was trained on helmet & vest labeled images for 50 epochs.

-## Contributors
-- Arjun Ramprasad (Model training, dataset annotation, deployment)
-- Darsan MS (Project collaboration)